 Sharepoint: Assigning Permissions

-- Navigate to the first page of your Sharepoint site.
-Click on Site Actions, and then Site Permissions.
+- Navigate to the page of your SharePoint site.
+Click on Gear Icon (Settings menu), and then Site Settings.

 - Members: Members can create and edit new content, but can't create new sites or alter permissions.

 - Visitors: These users have read-only access to the content.

 Once in the selected SharePoint Group, click on New and select Add Users.